 Please don’t worry if we haven’t mentioned your injury in the list above as we will probably still be able to help you.

-You can speak to a lawyer regarding your accident or injuries on 1800 106 107 or learn more about the claims process here.
-All calls are free, and you won’t be pressured into staring your claim with us
+You can speak to a WorkSafe expert regarding your accident or injuries on 1800 106 107 or learn more about our process here.
+All calls are free, and you won’t be pressured into starting your claim with us

 Most dangerous trades and occupations

 On construction sites, some trades and occupations are more dangerous and prone to accidents than others.
-According to research carried out by Safe Work Australia, these are the percentage of claims made on construction sites.
+According to research by safety regulators, these are the percentage of claims made on construction sites.

 - Carpenters & joiners 13%